Click on terms for botanical definitions.

 To see where natural populations of partridge pea have been vouchered, visit florida.plantatlas.usf.edu.

-Garden tips: Partridge pea is a prolific self-seeder and is easily propagated by seed.
+Garden tips: Partridge pea is an excellent plant to use in disturbed areas as it tends to establish quickly.
+It is a prolific self-seeder and is also fairly salt tolerant.
+Partridge pea is easily propagated by seed.
 Collect seed pods in the fall once they have turned brown and are falling from the plant.
-It is an excellent plant to use in disturbed areas as it tends to establish quickly.
-Partridge pea is also a nitrogen-fixer, so it may improve and enrich soils, allowing for the introduction of more demanding plants into your landscape.
+It is also a nitrogen-fixer, so it may improve and enrich soils, allowing for the introduction of more demanding plants into your landscape.